Back to California

 California Environmental License Plate Fund

-A fund that collects money from special license plates to support environmental programs.
+A fund that collects money from special license plate fees for environmental projects.

 Coastal Access Account